eepgwde/pyeg0/rvlt0/README.md

 the estimate is larger than the actual population then one could argue the policy to re-activate users has been effective.

+And of course, we have a control group those who have not received the REENGAGEMENT_ACTIVE_FUNDS notification.

 ** Re-engagement Campaign Effectiveness

 "In the past, one business action we took to reduce churn was to re-engage